 Know about notaries?

 They’ll go through all paperwork with you before contracts are signed.
-Notary fees are charged on a sliding scaled of up to 10% of the selling price and payable on completion.
+Notary fees are charged on a sliding scale of up to 10% of the selling price and are payable on completion.
 Because notaries are nationally appointed, the fees are fixed so there’s no need to shop around.

 Once you sell and the contract is signed, the buyer has a ten-day cooling off period.
 That doesn’t apply to the seller who is bound by the terms of the contract.

-As in the UK, if you sell a property in France for more than you paid for it you are potentially liable for a tax on the profit you’ve made.
+If you sell a property in France for more than you paid for it you are potentially liable to be taxed on the profit you’ve made.
 The gain is broadly calculated by deducting the purchase price from the sale price.
 This only applies if your French home is a secondary home.
-Before 2012 you avoided CGT if you’d owned the property for at least 15 years but now it’s 30 years.
+Before 2012 you avoided Capital Gains Tax (CGT) if you’d owned the property for at least 15 years but the good news is that this has now been increased to 30 years.

 There are ways you can chip away at your CGT obligations.
 For example:

 - If you bought a ‘doer-upper’ and invested in the property you are entitled to offset the costs involved.
 You’ll need to supply the builders’ invoices as proof

 - The length of time you’ve lived in the property can be factored in.
 If you lived there for six years you can get 1.65% off your CGT bill

 Selling a second home in France became more expensive when the Government started applying prélèvements sociaux (social charges) to everyone selling a property.
 The French had always paid this tax but now those with second homes in France became liable too.
 That’s an additional 15.5% of the capital gains to budget for.